RedZunder/Mavlink-serial/README.md

 # Heartbeat
-The `broadcast_heartbeat` function sends the HEARTBEAT message with basic information of the device.
+The `mavlibk_establish_conversation` function creates and transmits the HEARTBEAT message with basic information of the device.
 This is ensured to be called every 1 second thanks to a constant timer (TIM4) set with interrupt.
 The `SYSTEM_ID` is 255, as [recommended by Mavlink](https://mavlink.io/en/messages/common.html#MAV_COMPONENT), and the `COMPONENT_ID` is `MAV_COMP_ID_MISSIONPLANNER(190)`.
 The function saves the `HEARTBEAT` information into a `mavlink_message_t` struct, and then encodes the message in bytes into the `uint8_t* buffer`.
+Finally it's transmitted via UART in interrupt mode.

 # [Encoding command](https://mavlink.io/en/services/command.html#MAV_CMD)